klayne1129/liftoff-assignments/P2-Project_Outline/README.md

 o	PRINT: As a user, I want to be able to print my recipe for ease of use.

 ### Technologies
+•	Java

+•	JavaScript

+•	Spring Boot (REST API Framework)

+•	Spring (Dependency Management)

+•	Spring Security (Authentication and Authorization –JWT)

+•	Maven (Dependency Management)

-Node.js
+•	Node.js

-MongoDB

-Express

-React
+•	React

+•	Bootstrap

+•	H2 Memory Database

+•	Visual Studio Code

+•	Eclipse

 ### What I'll Have to Learn
-I'll need to learn how to use React,Express, and MongoDB.
-Honestly I'm not sold entirely on my backend setup.
-I might build a Java stck on the server side with Spring Boot and a front-end with React and JavaScript.
+I'll need to learn how to use React,Express,Maven, and H2 Memory Database.
 ### Project Tracker
 https://trello.com/b/KwFa20ab/liftoff-project